Inventory

 Gifts and Grant Acceptance

 Definition: Gifts and grants are contributions to the University in the form of real property (land), personal property, or cash.
-Personal property may include rare books, prints, antiques, art works, or equipment.
+Personal property may include rare books, prints, antiques, artworks, or equipment.

-Policy:The President of the University has the authority to accept gifts or grants other than real property on behalf of the University.
+Policy: The President of the University has the authority to accept gifts or grants—other than real property—on behalf of the University.
 Gifts of real property must be formally accepted by the Minnesota State Board of Trustees.
-All gifts and grants over $100,000 must be reported to the Minnesota State Board of Trustees.
+All gifts and grants exceeding $100,000 must be reported to the Minnesota State Board of Trustees.

-Gifts donated directly to the University (not common) require valuation.
-When the apparent value of a gift is less than $100,000 it may be valued by a University employee with some expertise, such as a librarian or professor of art.
-When the claimed value of a gift exceeds $100,000 it should be valued by an independent, expert appraiser.
 Business Services will record gifts and grants in ISRS.
-Each fiscal year the University will report gifts and grants exceeding $100,000 in value to the Minnesota State Board of Trustees and the Office of the Chancellor.
+Each fiscal year, the University will report all gifts and grants exceeding $100,000 to the Minnesota State Board of Trustees and the Office of the Chancellor.

 Also see: